-We compare our proposed method EBE with UCB and MBIE-EB on linear MDP environment considered previously in Section \ref{subsection:linear} under the same experiments settings.
-As shown in Figure \ref{fig:count_linear_env_and_snd}(a), EBE performs better than UCB in terms of convergence.
-The performance of MBIE-EB imporves as value of $\beta$ is increased and with $\beta=100$, the performance of MBIE-EB becomes comparable to EBE.
+We compare EBE with UCB and MBIE-EB on linear MDP environment considered in Section \ref{subsection:linear} under the same experiment settings.
+As shown in Figure \ref{fig:count_linear_env_and_snd_dtc_and_dtl_count_results}(a), EBE performs better than UCB in terms of convergence.
+The performance of MBIE-EB improves as the value of $\beta$ is increased and with $\beta=100$, the performance of MBIE-EB becomes comparable to EBE.

 MBIE-EB, UCB and related algorithms assume that the MDP is solved analytically at each timestep, which is only practical for small finite state spaces.
-Therefore, counting-based methods cannot be extended to high-dimensional, continuous state spaces as visit counts are not directly useful in large domains, where states are rarely visited more than once. \cite{intrinsic_motivation_and_count_based} addressed this issue by deriving \textit{pseudo-counts} from arbitrary density models over the state space and allow generalization of count-based exploration algorithms to the non-tabular case. $\#$Exploration algorithm \cite{hash_exploration} uses hashing to discretize the high-dimensional state space whereby the states are mapped to hash codes which allows to count their visitations using a hash table.
-This visitation count is then used to compute the exploration bonus using the classic count-based exploration theory.
+Therefore, counting-based methods cannot be extended to high-dimensional, continuous state spaces where states are rarely visited more than once. \cite{intrinsic_motivation_and_count_based} allows generalization of count-based exploration algorithms to the non-tabular case by deriving \textit{pseudo-counts} from arbitrary density models over the state space. $\#$Exploration algorithm \cite{hash_exploration} uses hashing to discretize the high-dimensional state space which visitation counts using a hash table.